 There are many benefits of using a hitting strip, especially for how simple the installation process is.

-• Very real: If you chunk a shot, it might not hurt but it will still punish you by taking distance off that shot.
+Very real: If you chunk a shot on the gel strip, it will punish your game by taking distance off that shot.

 HOW TO REPAIR A GOLF A HITTING MAT